From Heegaard diagrams to surgery: The algorithm

 After finding a composition $\theta_{\delta_n}\circ\ldots\circ\theta_{\delta_1}$ of Dehn twists that maps $\alpha'$-curves onto $\beta$-curves, the next step in our procedure is to build a link in $S^3$ out of the curves $\delta_1,\ldots,\delta_n$.
-This link consists of \emph{parallel copies} of $\delta_1,\ldots,\delta_n$ in the handlebody $H$.
+This link consists of \emph{parallel copies} of $\delta_1,\ldots,\delta_n$ in the handlebody $H$ (see the proof of Proposition~\ref{proof}).
 This is done by making a parallel copy of $\Gamma$ shallow inside $H$ (or ``digging the trench''), layer by layer, so that $\delta_n$ is the deepest.
-In order to calculate the framing of each component of the link we rely on the following remark and lemma. \begin{rem} Let us consider the (right) Dehn twist $\theta_l$ with respect to a curve $l$ on $\Gamma$ whose parallel copy in $H$ makes a component $\mu$ of the link.
-Let $k\in \mathbb{Z}$ be the self-linking of $l\subseteq\Gamma$, i.e.\ the linking number of $l$ and $\mu$, assuming they are codirected.
-Then the framing of $\mu$ is $k+1$.
-(It should be noted that this $+1$ comes from the fact that $\theta_l$ is a right Dehn twist with respect to the orientation of $\Gamma$ whose normal is directed outside of $H$---if one switches from right to left twists, i.e.\ to $\theta_l^{-1}$, then the framing of $\mu$ is $k-1$, but there is no need for this here.) \end{rem}
+In order to calculate the framing of each component of the link we rely on the following remark (that stems from the proof of Proposition~\ref{proof}) and lemma. \begin{rem} Let us consider the (right) Dehn twist $\theta_l$ with respect to a curve $l$ on $\Gamma$ whose parallel copy in $H$ makes a component $l'$ of the link.
+Let $k\in \mathbb{Z}$ be the self-linking of $l\subseteq\Gamma$, i.e.\ the linking number of $l$ and $l'$, assuming they are codirected.
+Then the framing of $l'$ is $k+1$.
+(It should be noted that this $+1$ comes from the fact that $\theta_l$ is a right Dehn twist with respect to the orientation of $\Gamma$ whose normal is directed outside of $H$---if one switches from right to left twists, i.e.\ to $\theta_l^{-1}$, then the framing of $l'$ is $k-1$, but there is no need for this here.) \end{rem}

 For the following lemma we assume that for every $1\leq j\leq g$, the curves $\alpha_j$ and $\alpha'_j$ are oriented so that the intersection number $i_A(\alpha_j,\alpha'_j)$ is $-1$.
 Moreover, the embedding of $\Gamma$ is proper with respect to $(\alpha,\alpha',H,H')$.